10 award-winning musicals that need to be revived

 Beauty and the Beast

-There have been rumblings of a return for this award-winning Disney musical and, while it's a tale as old as time, a lot of us have got a lot older since it was last on a UK stage.
+The award-winning Disney musical is on its way!
+While it's a tale as old as time, a lot of us have got a lot older since it was last on a UK stage and with a fresh take from the original creative team, we are dead excited to watch it once again.
+Find out more.

 Pieces of String